cesipy/intruder-detection/README.md

 ## TODOs
-- [ ] path for camera set is not general - does not work on ec2
-- [x] add frame buffer and worker thread working on all frames.
-- [x] problem with edge not receiving incoming connections when yolo is running
 - [ ] edge is too big - 1.76 GB - due to torch i guess

 - [ ] face detection model - train own  model for detecting faces